$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Summary

 \item The state $\Xi^*_c \bar{D}(3/2^-)$ can be produced from the coupled channel calculation with a mass of $4512$~MeV and a width of $17$~MeV.
-However, both the experimental and theoretical results suggest that it couples very weakly to the $\Lambda J/\psi$ channel.
+However, both experimental and theoretical results suggest that it couples very weakly to the $\Lambda J/\psi$ channel.
 It is suggested to search for such state in the channels $\Xi_c\bar{D}^*$ and $\Lambda_cD_s^{*}$.

 \item A molecular state with a very small width can be produced from the $\Xi_c \bar{D}$ interaction with spin parity $(1/2^-)$, which is very close to the $P^{\Lambda}_{\psi s}(4338)$.
-However, the phase space suppress it into a wider peak near the threshold.
-Hence, large interference with background should be introduced to reproduce a narrow peak.
+Obviously, the structure $P^{\Lambda}_{\psi s}(4338)$ is in line with the molecular state of $\Xi_c\bar{D}(1/2^-)$.
+The phase space suppress it into a wider peak near the threshold.
+Large interference with background should be introduced to reproduce a narrow peak.
+The $\Xi_c\bar{D}$ threshold cusp effect may be also important to cause the peak~\cite{Nakamura:2022jpd}.
 In addition, the molecular state $\Xi_c \bar{D}(1/2^-)$ also can be search for in the $\Lambda_cD_s$ channel.

 \item Within current model, there is no bound state produced from the interactions $\Lambda_c\bar{D}^*_s$, $\Lambda_c\bar{D}_s$, and $\Lambda J/\psi$.

 \end{itemize}